 - Making go/no-go decisions on product, advertising, or promotion launches

 - Profiling and sizing target markets

-Focus groups have their place in our research toolbox and like any other research method they have advantages and disadvantages, which means they are not a good fit for every research need.
+Focus groups have their place in the research toolbox.
+Like any other research method, they have advantages and disadvantages.
+As a result., they are not a good fit for every research need.

-In all the types of research mentioned above, focus groups should be used for exploration and guidance for further research, often quantitative.
-Never, ever make final decisions on whether to launch a product, select a packaging, go with a positioning concept, or get married to a creative solution for an advertisement or promotion, solely based on focus groups.
+Never, ever base final decisions on whether to launch a product, select a packaging, go with a positioning concept, or a creative solution for an advertisement or promotion, solely on focus groups.